seamapi/edgespec/docs/middleware.md

 ### Modifying the base HTTP response

-Return an object with the `responseDefaults` property set.
+Set the property `responseDefaults` on the `req` object.
 This can be a full `Response` instance or the options normally passed to the second argument of `new Response()`.
 For example:

 ```typescript
 import type { Middleware } from "edgespec"